luminus-framework/luminus/resources/public/md/routes.md

 ### Routes

-In Compojure, each route is an HTTP method paired with a URL-matching pattern, an argument list, and a body.
+Compojure route definitions are just functions that [accept request maps and return response maps](https://github.com/mmcgrana/ring/blob/master/SPEC).
+Each route is an HTTP method paired with a URL-matching pattern, an argument list, and a body.

 ```clojure